 Wildflowers are members of an active, dynamic natural system.
 Each interacts with other flora and fauna, contributing to the health of the system as a whole.
-Humans have also benefited from ancient and continuing associations with wildflowers.
-For instance, the mayapple contains a chemical that is used in the treatment of skin cancer.
-C&O Canal NHP boasts over 600 species of wildflowers, some of which are listed as threatened or endangered within the state of Maryland.
+Humans have also benefited from ancient and continuing associations with wildflowers; for instance, mayapple contains a chemical that is used in the treatment of skin cancer.
+The C&O Canal boasts over 600 species of wildflowers, some of which are listed as threatened or endangered within the state of Maryland.

-The C and O Canal Association has published a guide to flowers along the canal.
+The C&O Canal Association has published a guide to flowers along the canal.
 To view click here.